Windows81/Roblox-Freedom-Distribution/README.md

 ## Studio?

-Rōblox Filtering Disabled have a working Studio build from 2022.
+Rōblox Filtering Disabled has a working Studio build from 2022.

+[Sodikm](https://archive.org/details/full-sodikm_202308) has a working Studio build from 2018.

 You can also use [this 2018M build](https://github.com/Windows81/Roblox-Freedom-Distribution/releases/download/2023-08-31T09%EA%9E%8910Z/v348.Studio.7z) whilst running the Rōblox Filtering Disabled webserver.